 Dear Ms. Tranmer,

-Five years of film administration experience on sets across the world has taught me the importance of planning five steps ahead.
-Having witnessed the impact of leading actors being sidelined by administrative delays and procurement problems, I well understand the pivotal role of an administrative officer in keeping the cameras rolling.
+Having experienced how leading actors were sidelined by administrative delays and procurement problems, I well understand the pivotal role of an administrative officer in keeping the cameras rolling.
 Everything has to be in the right place, at the right time.

-Anticipating the needs of diverse colleagues requires a curious mind, a commercial brain and the patience of a saint.
-My efficiencies ensured a 15% reduction in production time, meaning that actors were out on set rather than waiting around for the latest prop in their trailers.
+Five years of film administration experience on sets across the world has taught me the importance of planning five steps ahead.
+Anticipating the needs of such diverse colleagues requires a curious mind, a commercial brain and the patience of a saint.
+My efficiencies ensured a 15% reduction in production time, meaning that actors were out on set rather than waiting in their trailers for the latest prop.

 My commercial experience is also something that I bring to any set.
 While studying for my Business Administration bachelor’s degree, I redesigned the university’s procurement process to centralize supplier selection while broadening product choice.
-Getting a better deal with fewer suppliers on more products proved better than doing individual “spot buy” deals — this fascination with procurement led to a 7% saving for equipment on my latest documentary series.
+Getting a better deal with fewer suppliers on more products proved better than doing individual “spot buy” deals – this fascination with procurement led to a saving on 7% for equipment on my latest documentary series.

 Sincerely,